cturpn/Operating-System-Writeup/operating-system/components/kernel.md

 ### Microkernel
 The microkernel is a type of kernel that contains only the bare minimum of system services in its kernel space.
 The goal of the microkernel is, to provide a core system that ensures vital functionalities and keep all non-vital components as modular as possible.
+While it still offers a similar virtual interface to the hardware
 Therefore only the most important system services make it into the kernel space, such as the inter-process communication(IPC), memory management and CPU-scheduling.
 This can vary depending on the type of system.
 All non-critical services are installed in the user space as isolated processes called "servers".
 This approach allows the user to directly interact with them and install, update or replace indiviual services without affecting the entire system.